 Remove pork chops from the baggie and pat dry with paper towels.
 You want the chops to be completely dry.
 Season liberally with salt.
 Heat a large cast-iron skillet to a medium-high heat.
 Add 1 tablespoon of butter.
 Swirl the pan and when the butter begins to brown, turn the heat down to medium and add pork chops.
 Sear until golden brown and crusty, about 2-3 minutes.
 Flip and cook another 2-3 minutes until seared on the other side.

 Remove chops from pan and set on a plate.
 Cover with foil.
 Add remaining butter to the pan, and when it starts to brown, add sage.
 Fry sage leaves for 30 seconds or until slightly brown.
 Remove from pan and drain on paper towels.
-If the pork chops are at 145 degrees, continue to make the sauce, if they aren't.
-Add back to the pan and place in the oven until they are, I had to do this for about 3-4 minutes.
+Use an instant read thermometer to see If the pork chops are at 145 degrees.
+If they are, continue to make the sauce, if they aren't, add back to the pan and place in the oven until they reach 145 degrees.
+I had to do this for about 3-4 minutes.

 Serve pork chops over mashed potatoes.
 Spoon sauce over and sprinkle with fried sage leaves.